Concern grows for student who failed to arrive on Christmas Day

 Isabel is known to frequent places popular with students in the New Cross and Deptford areas and has family in Oxford.

-She is described as white, with olive skin and long dark hair, is of a slim build and was last seen wearing a dark-coloured dress.
+She is described as white, with olive skin and long dark hair, is of a slim build.
+She was last seen wearing a dark-coloured dress.

-Anyone who has seen Isabel or who knows of her whereabouts should call police on 101.
+Anyone who has seen Miss Gayther or who knows of her whereabouts should call police on 101.